ngirard/lolcate-rs/README.md

 ```

 As you noticed, the directories must be quoted and comma-separated.
 Also, tildes in directories are expanded, but not environment variables.

+We can choose to index only files by setting `skip = "Dirs"`, and only directories by setting `skip = "Files"`.
+Additionally, symbolic links and hidden files and directories can be skipped by setting `ignore_symlinks = true` and `ignore_hidden = true` respectively.

 The `ignores` file contains patterns Lolcate will use to ignore matching path names while indexing the filesystem.
 The syntax of the `ignores` file is the same as for the [.gitignore files](https://git-scm.com/docs/gitignore).
 You can leave it empty if you want to index everything according to the `config.toml` file.